Pragnya-2411/rise-cloud-computing-projects/aws-project-3/README.md

 # Project 3 – Serverless Contact Form

 ## 🎯 Objective
-Build a serverless contact form using HTML, JavaScript, AWS Lambda, and API Gateway.
+A modern, fully serverless web app that collects contact form submissions and stores them in a secure DynamoDB table via AWS Lambda and API Gateway.

 ## 🛠 Tools Used
 - HTML & CSS